swseighman/spring-jdbc-oracle/Readme.md

 >```

-To shutdow the `minikube` cluster, execute:
+To shutdown the `minikube` cluster, execute:

 ```
 minikube stop